Cleaning up from the occasional salt water trip

 Re: Cleaning up from the occasional salt water trip

-Totally agree with John and I would add one more very important step which really pays dividends....DRY IT with an absorber cloth such as a shammy-- especially aluminum pieces as this will really get the salt off.jhnmdahl wrote: ↑Thu Oct 12, 2017 5:36 pm In my mind there are two key steps.
+jhnmdahl wrote: Thu Oct 12, 2017 5:36 pm In my mind there are two key steps.
 First, run fresh water through the engine cooling system (some engines have a hose port specifically to do this, others require muffs or other gadgets.
 2. Hose/spray down everything else in sight with plenty of fresh water.

 John